 Why this is important

-While this might seem like a lot just to figure out how your using your time, it’s really important to know what’s stopping you from actually being a good steward of your time.
+While this might seem like a lot just to figure out how you’re using your time, it’s really important to know what’s stopping you from actually being a good steward of your time.

 If you don’t, then you can go months and months without getting much of anything done in your business.
 It’s really easy to get overwhelmed and frustrated with this pattern because you have goals and you want this business to move forward.